 Simple to grow and needing little aftercare your spring bulbs will do well if you follow these simple tips:

 As a rule, plant your bulbs at least twice as deep as their height.
 So, a bulb that is 5cm tall will do best planted at a depth of 10cm.
 The exception being tulip bulbs.
 When planting tulip bulbs dig deep, planting at a depth of about 20cm will ensure they don’t get slugged and will encourage flowering year after year.

 Plant your bulbs in ordinary plastic pots that will in turn fit inside your larger, more attractive containers.
 Then, when they’ve finished flowering they can be removed leaving the container ready for summer planting.

 When planting in fairly deep containers, try layering your bulbs.
 Start by placing the largest bulbs at the bottom, add a layer of compost and then the next sized bulbs.
 Repeat until you have the placed the smallest bulbs at the top, covered with a layer of compost.
 Even two layers will give good flowering impact.

 Bulbs don’t like to have damp bottoms (does anyone?) so make sure pots and containers have plenty of drainage holes.
 When planting direct in the garden choose a well-drained spot where the soil is rich with hummus.

-When planting direct go for a natural look as opposed to planting in rows.
-The best way of achieving this is to gently roll a handful of bulbs over the soil and plant where they land.
+When planting direct go for a natural look, as opposed to planting in rows.
+The best way of achieving this is to gently roll a handful of bulbs over the soil and plant them where they land.

 Allowing bulbs to self-seed beneath trees and amongst shrubs means they will naturalise into drifts of stunning colour.
 Choose from cyclamen, snowdrops, crocus, anemone, fritillaria and daffodil.